 Explore these select courses:

 Structure and bonding of organic compounds and their acid-base properties, stereochemistry, introduction to reactions and reaction mechanisms of carbon compounds and the relationship of reactivity and structure.
-Three hours of class and four hours of laboratory.
+Three hours of class and three hours of laboratory.

 A study of the fundamental concepts and principles of quantum chemistry.
 Topics include the fundamental postulates of quantum mechanics, the nature of the chemical bond, and applications of molecular quantum mechanics including spectroscopy and computational electronic structure methods.